BakkerGames/GRIF/DAGS/SYNTAX.md

 @getarray(name,y,x)

->Gets the value at position "y,x" (starting at 0,0) for the array "name".
+>Gets the raw value at position "y,x" (starting at 0,0) for the array "name".
 If either "y" or "x" is beyond the edge of the stored values, "" is returned.

 @setarray(name,y,x,value)